cea-hpc/phobos/doc/design/phobos_cmd.md

       be considered when trying to put.
       eg: fast,sp -> only the media containing the tags "fast" and "sp" will be used
-    * If --alias is specified, the parameters defined in the configuration file (usually "/etc/phobos.conf") will be used.
+    * If --profile is specified, the parameters defined in the configuration file (usually "/etc/phobos.conf") will be used.
 These parameters can be the family, the layout or tags.
-They will be used if not already specified through the command line (eg: if you put with "--alias a --layout b", and if alias 'a' defines a specific layout, then that layout will not be used, as 'b' takes priority).
+They will be used if not already specified through the command line (eg: if you put with "--profile p --layout b", and if profile 'p' defines a specific layout, then that layout will not be used, as 'b' takes priority).
 * phobos mput [--family f] [--tags a,b,...] [--layout l] [--alias a]
               <input_file>
   * Bulk insert multiple items into the object store.